-The Nominating and Corporate Governance Committee, which held two meetings during 2015, consists of Mr. Arthur, who is the Chair, Mr. Burch, Mr. Lam and Mr. Zerkel, all of whom meet the independence requirements prescribed by the Nasdaq Marketplace Rules.
+The Nominating and Corporate Governance Committee, which held seven meetings during 2016, presently consists of Mr. Zerkel, who is the Chair, Dr. Fitzsimmons, who is Vice-Chair, Mr. Burch and Mr. Lam.
+Prior to his death on August 25, 2016, former director Douglas C. Arthur served as Chair of the Nominating and Corporate Governance Committee.
+Dr. Fitzsimmons joined the committee on September 1, 2016.
+All of the current members of the Nominating and Corporate Governance Committee meet, and Mr. Arthur met, the independence requirements prescribed by the Nasdaq Marketplace Rules.
 The committee is responsible for recommending candidates for election to the Board of Directors for approval and nomination by the Board of Directors.
 The committee is also responsible for making recommendations to the Board of Directors or otherwise acting with respect to corporate governance matters, including Board size, director independence and membership qualifications.
 In addition, the committee is responsible for new director orientation, committee structure and membership, communications with shareholders, Board and committee self-evaluations, and exercising oversight with respect to the Company's code of conduct, insider trading policy, corporate governance guidelines and other policies and procedures regarding adherence with legal requirements.
-The charter of the Nominating and Corporate Governance Committee is available on the Company's website at www.shentel.com.
+The Nominating and Corporate Governance Committee's duties are set forth in the committee's charter, a copy of which is available on the Company's website at www.shentel.com.